nielsezeka/flutter_camera_lens/README.md

 If you want to contact with me, my skype: na.ngopo
 If you like it buy me a coffee :v.

+Please note some lib are not updated to Flutter 2 due their original author.

 ## Screen shoots:

 <img src="/screen_shoot/1.png?raw=true" width="200" height="400" />   <img src="/screen_shoot/2.png?raw=true" width="200" height="400" />    <img src="/screen_shoot/3.png?raw=true" width="200" height="400" />